Master Data Management (MDM) for CPGs

 MDM helps to ensure that internal analytics and reporting tools are comparing apples to apples.
 Here’s how this might look in the real world.

-Imagine a granola bar company that sells its products at Whole Foods, Target, Walmart, and Dollar Tree locations across the US.
+Imagine a granola bar company that sells its products at Whole Foods, Target, Dollar Tree locations across the US.
 Each retailer passes retail data about granola bar sales, pricing, and inventory back to the supplier via its own unique data pipeline, and each retailer uses its own formatting standards.
 One may use a five-digit format for store location zip codes while another uses nine.
 Units of measurement (ounces, kilograms, pack sizes) might differ.
-Walmart uses the term ‘choco-nut granola’ bar to describe a certain product, while Target uses the term ‘chocolate nutty bar’ for the identical item.
+One retailer uses the term ‘choco-nut granola’ bar to describe a certain product, while a different retailer uses the term ‘chocolate nutty bar’ for the identical item.

 For the CPG to use the data for internal analysis and reporting once it has been aggregated, they must ensure a consistent format for zip codes, product names, and so on.